zheksoon/dioma/README.md

 Dioma supports the following scopes:

 - `Scopes.Singleton()` - creates a single instance of the class
-- `Scopes.Transient()` - creates a new instance of the class every time it is requested
+- `Scopes.Transient()` - creates a new instance of the class on every injection
 - `Scopes.Container()` - creates a single instance of the class per container
 - `Scopes.Resolution()` - creates a new instance of the class every time, but the instance is the same for the entire resolution
-- `Scopes.Scoped()` - the same as `Scopes.Container()`
+- `Scopes.Scoped()` is the same as `Scopes.Container()`

 ### Singleton scope

 Singleton scope creates a single instance of the class for the entire application.
-The instances are stored in the global container, so any child containers will have access to it.
+The instances are stored in the global container, so anyone can access them.
+If you want to isolate the class to a specific container, use the [Container](#Container-scope) scope.

 A simple example you can see in the [Usage](#Usage) section.